davidystephenson/context-creator/README.md

 The `contextCreator` function defines the context, the provider, and consuming hooks for you.
 For TypeScript developers, it also infers the type of the context value and the provider's props.

-You define a single hook named `useValue`.
+You define a hook named `useValue`.
 The hook should take a single argument to receive the props passed to the created Provider.
 `contextCreator` will infer the type of the created Provider's props from this argument.
 `useValue`'s return value will be the passed to the internal context provider as it's `value` prop that can be consumed by any child component.